Between the devil and the not-so-deep blue sea

 1. Significant regional autonomy.
 Regional (i.e. state level) politics in federal India enjoy significant autonomy, forcing the central government in New Delhi to be attentive to local sensitivities.
 Fishermen are well represented in every major political party and are actively involved in local party politics.
 By getting politically involved, fishers are able to articulate their concerns both at state and central level.

 2. Space for political dissent.
 Despite the limits of parliamentary democracy, fishers are able to articulate their voice.
-The issue of Katchatheevu, a small island in the middle of Palk Bay,
+The issue of Katchatheevu, a small island in the middle of Palk Bay,5 has been one rallying point.
+While fishermen are fully aware that retrieving Katchatheevu alone in no way can help their fishing interests, the space of resentment this issue has created makes it an ideal political arena for fishers to express their frustration that the central government has paid inadequate attention to their plight.

 3. Demand for the right to life and livelihood.
 The killing of no less than 200 Indian fishermen has angered fishers and the general public in India.
 Though the incidence of violence has been significantly reduced since 2008, public debate in India and more particularly in Tamil Nadu continues to highlight the unjustified killings.
 The alleged killings and the harassment of fishers by the Sri Lankan navy feeds into larger anti-Sri Lankan sentiment in Tamil Nadu, giving political leverage and agency for fishers to place their demands.